MySTerY1747/tango_with_django_project/README.md

 # tango_with_django_project

-Tango with Django project to help learn new toolkit
+This is a Django project, following the textbook "Tango with Django", to help learn this new toolkit.

+Stefanos Mytilinaios, 2906344M, 2025-01-21